 And one more thing–please feel free to bring your pets in for sessions!
 I have welcomed dogs, cats, birds, rabbits–you name it, as long as they are friendly to others, please bring them if you like!
 The emotional and physical health benefits of a relationship with animals is well-known, and I find that it helps my clients feel vastly calmer and more present when accompanied by their compassionate companions.

 I offer individual and group clinical consultation to fellow practitioners and welcome professionals at all stages in their career.
 I offer workshops in treating disordered eating/body image, resolving trauma, using body-based techniques, and enhancing relationships.

 I have founded several consultation groups, am a supervision group facilitator and professional member of the Multi-Service Eating Disorders Association.
-I am also a professional member of National Association of Social Work the Academy of Eating Disorders, and The International Association for Eating Disorder Professionals.
-A 1989 graduate from Simmons College School of Social Work, I have been trained at the Family Institute of Cambridge in Narrative Therapy, and in Sensorimotor Psychotherapy, Reiki as well as receiving ongoing training in the field of Disordered Eating, Internal Family Systems, and Cognitive Behavioral therapies.
+I am also a professional member of National Association of Social Work , EMDRIA, and The International Association of Eating Disorders Professionals.
+A 1989 graduate from Simmons College School of Social Work, I have been trained at the Family Institute of Cambridge in Narrative Therapy, and in Sensorimotor Psychotherapy, EMDR, Reiki as well as receiving ongoing training in the field of Disordered Eating, Internal Family Systems, and Cognitive Behavioral therapies.
 I have had the pleasure of studying with Geneen Roth, a leader in the field of emotional eating, and owe much of my understanding to her groundbreaking work.
-Over the last 15 years, I have developed and led workshops at universities, social service agencies, and in the communities in and around Boston, and recently finished 6 years on the faculty of the Eating Disorders Institute at Plymouth State University.
+Over the last 15 years, I have developed and led workshops at universities, social service agencies, and in the communities in and around Boston, and served on the faculty of the Eating Disorders Institute at Plymouth State University.